beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-9.0.md

 }
 ```

-- **Performance-Oriented Scenarios**

-- Function pointers are also advantageous for high-performance scenarios where avoiding delegate allocation overhead is crucial, such as in tight loops or performance-critical code paths.
+- **Performance-Oriented Scenarios**: Function pointers are also advantageous for high-performance scenarios where avoiding delegate allocation overhead is crucial, such as in tight loops or performance-critical code paths.

 ```csharp
 using System;